urre/wordpress-nginx-docker-compose/README.md

 <details>
  <summary>Option 2).
 Use a simple config</summary>

-1. Edit `nginx/default.conf.conf` to use this simpler config.
+1. Edit `nginx/default.conf.conf` to use this simpler config (without using a cert and HTTPS)

 ```shell
 server {